tczagany/wiim-display/README.md

 Installation and first build:

-From root: npm install
+* From root: npm install

-From client: npm install
+* From client: npm install

-From client: npm run build
+* From client: npm run build

-  the result is in: server/public
+   * the result is in the folder: server/public

-From root: node server/index.js
+* From root: node server/index.js